Notlottowe/Wechat-project/README.md

 # Wechat-project
-a recreated of WeChat Website
+A Recreated of WeChat Website